Lingaa (soundtrack): Release

 The soundtrack of the original version was unveiled on 5 November 2014 by hosting a promotional event at Sathyam Cinemas in Chennai with Rajinikanth, Anushka Shetty, Sonakshi Sinha and K. S. Ravikumar in attendance.
 Rahman could not attend the launch; a video where he spoke about the film was screened.
 The Telugu version was unveiled officially on 8 November 2014 by hosting a promotional event at Park Hyatt, Novotel in Hyderabad which was followed by the film's curtain-raiser.
 Chiranjeevi and K. Viswanath were invited as the chief guests.
 MAA TV televised the curtain raiser live from 5:00 PM.
 The album for the Hindi version was unveiled on 26 November 2014; prior to its release, five days before, a single track "India Re" (Indiane Vaa) was released on 21 November 2014.

 Marketing

 A 40-second song teaser of "Mona Gasolina" featuring Rajinikanth and Anushka Shetty was released on 7 November 2014.
 Another 40-second song teaser was released on 8 November 2014 of the song "En Mannavva" featuring Rajinikanth and Sonakshi Sinha.

-Legacy

-Part of the song "Oh Nanba" was featured in the intro scene and title card of the episode Generation Why in the Disney+ series Ms. Marvel (2022).